TradeTrust/documentation/docs/introduction/issuer-method-dns-did.md

 ## How to create DNS-DID Record

 Make sure you have a wallet, we are only interested in the wallet address.
-If you do not have an existing wallet, create 1 by:
+If you do not have an existing wallet, create one by:

 ```bash
 open-attestation wallet create --of wallet.json